A1337CBS/Jpeg-Carver/README.md

 ## For developers
+The project was build using Visual Studio 2019 and Windows 10/ The source code is divided into two layers:
+* Frontend layer: GUI and CLI are part of this
+* Backend layer: Contains all the necessary logic to

-To understand and contribute, start by reading the Jpeg standard
+To understand and contribute, start by reading the Jpeg standard and the papers given in citation
 * JPEG compression specification by the International Telecommunication Union (ITU) as Recommendation T.81 (https://www.w3.org/Graphics/JPEG/itu-t81.pdf)

-# Developers
+##Dependencies
+* .NET Core 3.1 for GUI
+* .NET framework 4.7.2 for CLI
+* .NET standard 2.0 for backend
+* Newtonsoft.Json
+* MathNet.Numerics
+* Sharppcap

+## Developed by
 - Ahmed Aziz             <br />

-# Credits
+## Credits
-Credits go to the original authors of JpgScraper, original paper mentioned in citation.
+Credits go to the original authors of JpgScraper, original paper mentioned in citation, AvaloniaUI and others.

-# Resources
+## Resources
 This is a wrapper repository introducing tools used and proposed in following papers.
 Please cite properly.
 * [jpeg-classifier-csharp-source](https://github.com/euzun/jpgscraper/tree/master/jpeg-classifier-csharp-source): A C# tool to discriminate encoded JPEG data from 993 different file data types.
 Coming soon!
 * [jpeg-carver-csharp-source](https://github.com/euzun/jpgscraper/tree/master/jpeg-carver-csharp-source): Source code of JpgScraper C# toolbox.
 * [jpeg-carver-csharp-exe](https://github.com/euzun/jpeg-carver-csharp): A C# toolbox to recover orphaned fragment (without any header information) data.
 Data is searched and recovered from given data file (100 times faster than Matlab implementation).
 * [jpeg-carver-matlab](https://github.com/euzun/jpeg-carver-matlab): A Matlab toolbox to recover orphaned fragment (without any header information) data.
 Data is given as binary or hexadecimal string.
 * [flickr-crawler](https://github.com/euzun/flickr-crawler): A java tool for crawling and downloading public images from Flickr by keywords, geo-locations etc.

+## To-do
+* Improve performance
+* Do not store temp files or give an option to store fragment binaries recovered
+* Improve loading progress bar to give real-time loading status.

 ## Citation